 Scholars note that it is more praiseworthy for a non-resident of Makkah to perform the nafl ṭawāf than to engage in praying many nafl prayers.

-The details related to the nafl ṭawāf were discussed in Lesson 5b.
+The details related to the nafl ṭawāf are discussed in our FREE course: Umra For Women.

 How to Perform the Nafl Tawaf

 A nafl ṭawāf basically consists of circumambulating the Ka’ba for seven rounds.
 Its performance is not conditioned by any particular time.
 However, if one owes the performance of a higher ranking ṭawāf – like the umrah ṭawāf – that ṭawāf must be performed first.

 After completing the seven rounds, one owes a two rakaʿāt prayer.
 Performing this prayer is mandatory (wājib) and it is sinful to leave it.
 One must pray it in a time that is not disliked.
 Praying it in the Sacred Mosque is best although one may perform it anywhere.
 It is disliked to delay offering this prayer until a later time because the sunna is to pray it immediately after finishing the ṭawāf – unless one possesses an excuse.

 It must be noted that once one commences a nafl ṭawāf, one is obliged to complete all seven rounds.